-First and foremost, let me say that my thoughts and prayers are with all those affected by Hurricanes Harvey and Irma, as well as new ones developing currently.
+First and foremost, let me say that my thoughts and prayers are with all those affected by natural disasters.
+This includes Hurricanes Harvey and Irma, as well as new ones developing currently.

 I personally encourage all who are able to donate money or supplies to those in need, both within the United States and in other nations.

 Borders may divide us, but we are all brothers and sisters in creation.

 If there is any test in them, it is for those of us unaffected: a test to see whether we are going to lend a helping hand to our neighbors in need.

 Will those of us who are able to give, give?
 Or will we only make du`aa’ and say nice words?

 It is common rhetoric among some religious leaders in the United States that natural disasters are God’s way of punishing us for our sins.

 They often cite the story of Lot from the Bible, which describes how the cities of Sodom and Gomorrah were destroyed due to the wickedness of the inhabitants.

 The story is similarly related in the Quran, with the important distinction that all righteous inhabitants of the cities were saved from Allah’s punishment.